zamartz/OmniFormTracker/README.md

 OmniFormTracker
 ===============

 Omniture Form Tracker JavaScript - Tracks all form processes on a page and creates a path.
 Once page leaves on (Refresh, Navigate, Form Submit) send list to omniture.
+Tracks with Omnuture s.tl() "o" custome link type.

 ## Details